Natalie Portman snubs 'Jewish Nobel,' angering some Israeli leaders

 "We fear that Ms. Portman's decision will cause our philanthropic initiative to be politicized, something we have worked hard for the past five years to avoid," it said.

+Portman said in her statement that the backlash has inspired her to make numerous contributions to charities in Israel.
+She pledged to announce those grants soon.

-The prize was launched in 2013 to recognize Jewish achievement and contributions to humanity.
+The Genesis Prize was launched in 2013 to recognize Jewish achievement and contributions to humanity.
 Previous recipients include former New York City Mayor Michael Bloomberg, actor Michael Douglas, violinist Itzhak Perlman and sculptor Anish Kapoor.

+When Portman was announced late last year as the 2018 recipient, she said in a statement released by organizers at the time that she was "proud of my Israeli roots and Jewish heritage."